KristofferStrube/ActivityPubBotDotNet/README.md

 It is build using Minimal API and EF Core with SQLite.
 It uses the [KristofferStrube.ActivityStreams](https://www.nuget.org/packages/KristofferStrube.ActivityStreams) NuGet package for strongly typed classes for parsing the payload of endpoints and to send messages to other servers.

+You can see it in action at [https://kristoffer-strube.dk/API/ActivityPub/Users/bot](https://kristoffer-strube.dk/API/ActivityPub/Users/bot) where the bot serves my blog posts from [kristoffer-strube.dk](https://kristoffer-strube.dk) in its [Outbox](https://www.w3.org/TR/activitypub/#outbox) using the `RSSFeedOutboxService`.

 It is build with inspiration from David Fowler's project [TodoApi](https://github.com/davidfowl/TodoApi).

 # Local Development